-Monitoring, measurement, and assessment are important components for increasing awareness of antisemitism and for supporting decision making, especially in assisting entities that deal with antisemitism to help them identify its sources, its characteristics, and its trends and to formulate efficient responses.
+Monitoring, measurement, and assessment are important components for increasing awareness of antisemitism and for supporting decision making,

 Currently, major gaps exist in the monitoring and measurement of antisemitism.
 Even when systematic monitoring takes place, the criteria for measurement, the extent of information and knowledge sharing, and the ways of sharing and using information vary immensely.
 Based on this research, it is recommended that the EU countries continually monitor antisemitism within the political discourse.
 This step can contribute to raising awareness of antisemitism and serving as a lever for its effective prevention.